transcom/mymove/README.md

 Dependencies are managed by [go modules](https://github.com/golang/go/wiki/Modules).
 New dependencies are automatically detected in import statements and added to `go.mod` when you run `go build` or `go run`.
 You can also manually edit `go.mod` as needed.

-If you need to add a Go-based tool dependency that is otherwise not imported by our code, import it in `pkg/tools/tools.go`
+If you need to add a Go-based tool dependency that is otherwise not imported by our code, import it in `pkg/tools/tools.go`.

+After importing _any_ go dependency it's a good practice to run `go mod tidy`, which prunes unused dependencies and calculates dependency requirements for all possible system architectures.

 ### Setup: MilMoveLocal Client